ipinsh/chrysalis-docs/docs/firefly/verify_download.md

 #### Verify the code signature

-1. Right-click on `firefly-desktop-version.exe`.
+1. Right-click on `firefly-desktop-version.exe` > **Properties**.

 2. Go to **Digital Signatures** > **Details** > **View Certificate**.

 ##### For Firefly 1.2.0 and earlier
-1. In the Certification Path tab, make sure that the path matches the following information:
+3. In the Certification Path tab, make sure that the path matches the following information:

     - DigiCert.
     - DigiCert SHA2 Assured Code Signing CA.
     - IOTA Stiftung.

-2. Make sure that the Certificate status reads "This certificate is OK.".
+4. Make sure that the Certificate status reads "This certificate is OK.".

 ##### For Firefly 1.3.0 and later
-1. In the Certification Path tab, make sure that the path matches the following information:
+3. In the Certification Path tab, make sure that the path matches the following information:

     - Sectigo (AAA).
     - Sectigo Public Code Signing Root R46.
     - Sectigo Public Code Signing CA R36.
     - IOTA Stiftung.

-2. Make sure that the Certificate status reads, "This certificate is OK.".
+4. Make sure that the Certificate status reads, "This certificate is OK.".

 ### MacOS Operating System